unt-libraries/solrbenchmark/README.md

 # ****RUNNING BENCHMARK TESTS & REPORTING

 # Ultimately we want to run three tests, one for each JVM heap size we
-# want to test.
-How we do this largely depends on how our Solr
+# are testing.
+How we do this largely depends on how our Solr instances
-# instances are set up.
-If we're testing against one Solr instance,
+# are set up.
+If we're testing against one Solr instance, then we need
-# then we need to make sure we run one test, clear out Solr, change the
+# to make sure we run one test, clear out Solr, change the heap size,
-# heap size, restart Solr, and then run the next test.
-Although we
+# restart Solr, and then run the next test.
+Although we could probably
-# could probably automate this using Docker, let's just create a
+# automate this using Docker, let's just create a function to run one
-# function to run one test so we can do it manually.
+# test so we can do it manually.

 def run_heap_test(solrconn, configdata, docset, search_defs):
     # We'll make this interactive so it's at least partly automated.